-Cettia is a real-time application framework that allows you to focus on event handling itself.
-It provides reliable full duplex connection which frees you from the pitfalls of traditional real-time programming and elegant patterns which eliminates the boilerplate code involved with full duplex connection.
-Besides, it's designed to work well with any transport technology, any I/O framework, and any scaling methods, which is critical for modern enterprise applications.
+Cettia is a real-time web application framework that allows you to focus on event handling itself.
+It provides reliable full duplex connection which frees you from the pitfalls of traditional real-time programming, and elegant patterns which eliminate the boilerplate code involved with full duplex connection.
+Besides, it's designed to work well with any transport technologies, any I/O frameworks, and any scaling methods, which is critical for modern enterprise applications.

 Explore the Cettia subprojects:

 - I/O framework agnostic